mrandypratt/js129/assessment.md

 - Generally larger programs
 - Less memory-efficient
 ## Encapsulation
-Encapsulation is the bundling related state and behavior into an object.
+The bundling related state and behavior into an object.
-### Benefits of Encapsulation
 - Makes code more intuitive and easy to understand by keeping related data together
-- Creates a **public interface** through which to access an object Encapsulation Implementation:
+- Creates a **public interface** through which to access an object
+Implementation:
 - JS doesn't offer access restrictions (i.e. private properties).
 - Using methods to change properties rather than accessing them directly is recommended.

 ## Collaborator Objects
-Collaborators are bjects which provide state within another object.
+Objects which provide state within another object.
 ```javascript
 let cat = {
   name: 'Fluffy',